DavidArchibald/Quanta/README.md

 3. This step is technically optional because it will fallback to simply using "?" as the prefix otherwise.
 However if you want to, setup a postgres server if you do not have one to use already, how to do so is outside the scope of setting up Quanta.

-    * Create a table named `prefixes` used to store the prefixes at the channel level.
+    * Create a table named `prefixes` used to store the prefixes.

         The exact command I used was:
         ```SQL